posted byShotaro Nabeya02/04/2021

 As mentioned above, you can also feed your dog wet food to increase the amount of hydration your dog gets on a daily basis.

-If your dog is still adamant on not drinking water, it might be a good time to check in with your local veterinarian to make sure your dog does not have any underlying diseases.
+If your dog is still adamant about not drinking water, it might be a good time to check in with your local veterinarian to make sure your dog does not have any underlying diseases.

 The answer is yes!
 To encourage your dog to drink more water, having multiple water bowls in the house can be a great way to keep them hydrated.
 Doing this ensures that your dog does not have to go too far to get a drink!